 The Department of Computer Science of the University of Ruhuna was established in 1997 fulfilling a long-standing need of the University.
-The department presently offers course units of 30 credits (1/3 of the BSc General Degree programme) in Computer Science for the BSc General Degree programme for 120 students per batch.
+The department presently offers course units of 30 credits (1/3 of the BSc General Degree programme) in Computer Science for the BSc General Degree programme for 120 students per batch and offers BSc Honours Degree Programme in Computer Science.